 One of the suggested strategies listed by the United States Department of Housing and Urban Development's (HUD) Housing Damage Assessment and Recovery Strategies Report for Puerto Rico for Hurricanes Irma and María, is to "ensure sufficient funds to continue assisting the Act 173 Program projects".
-The Puerto Rico Department of Housing (PRDOH) Rental Assistance Program's objective is to assist current or new eligible tenants, only through rental units under the current Act 173 Program housing properties with the highest risk of potential homelessness, through rental subsidy to avoid being displaced.
+The Puerto Rico Department of Housing (PRDOH) tenant-based Rental Assistance Program's objective is to assist current or new eligible tenants, only through rental units under the current Act 173 Program housing properties with the highest risk of potential homelessness, through rental subsidy to avoid being displaced.

-Subsidy agreements for many of the rental units from housing properties in the Act 173 Program expire in 2020, 2021 and 2022.
+Subsidy agreements for many of the tenants in rental units from housing properties in the Act 173 Program expire in 2020, 2021 and 2022.
 While a portion of the financing that supported these rental units was already stressed before the hurricanes, a key source of funding remained in place as a share of funds generated by the Lottery of Puerto Rico.
 Lottery funds were directly impacted by reduced sales after the hurricanes, and the reduction has negatively affected the availability of funds with which to renew the subsidy agreements on the housing properties.
+Thus, without intervention, the expiration of these contracts will imply that the projects will be forced to increase rent rates to sustain operations, which represents a loss of over 1,000 affordable rental housing units.

 Maintaining the affordability of rental units is urgently needed for elderly households who rely upon rental assistance programs, like the Act 173 Program, due to having no- or very low-income.
 Participating rental housing property owners cannot be required to operate their properties with only the tenant contribution of the rental units' monthly fee.
-Thus, the availability of affordable rental units for these vulnerable elderly tenants is at risk.
+Thus, the availability of affordable rental units for these vulnerable elderly tenants is at an extreme risk.